emacsmirror/hl-prog-extra/readme.rst

 Further Work
 ============

+- Support literal colors as an alternative to the ``face`` argument.

 - Elements could optionally be made into links, allowing project specific but-tracker tickets to open URL's when clicked on for e.g.